 Use a To-Do List

-Your daily to-do list will keep you moving towards your goals on a daily basis.
+Your to-do list will keep you moving towards your goals on a daily basis.
 Take 10 minutes every night and make a to-do list for the next day.
 Look over your calendar for the next couple of weeks to remember tasks that need to be planned in advance: searching for literature for that term paper, buying and sending birthday cards, and preparing submissions to conferences and grants.
 Your to-do list is your friend; never leave home without it.

 - Prioritize your to-do list.
 Rank each item by importance and attack your list accordingly so that you don't waste time on nonessential tasks.